 brands - alternate operating environments for non-global zones

-The branded zone (BrandZ) framework extends the Solaris Zones infrastructure described in zones(7) to include the creation of brands, which provide non-global zones that contain non-native operating environments or differ in other characteristics.
+The branded zone (BrandZ) framework extends the Solaris Zones infrastructure described in zones(7) to include the creation of brands, which provide non-global zones that contain different operating system versions or differ in other characteristics.

 The term “brand” can refer to a wide range of operating environments.
 All brand management is performed as extensions to the current zones structure.